andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 In the TurnState, we'll add as a dictionary key pair "didTypeName" and didBotWelcomeUser which equals "name".
 We're going to access this in the Bot.

-In the bot (MultiDialogWithAccessorBot.cs)

-We're checking the TurnState dictionary to see if it contains a key "didTypeName"
+In the bot MultiDialogWithAccessorBot.cs, we're checking the TurnState dictionary to see if it contains a key "didTypeName"

 Under the OnTurnAsync method:
 ```